Metropolitan Transportation Authority

 The Metropolitan Transportation Authority (MTA) is a public benefit corporation in New York State responsible for public transportation in the New York City metropolitan area.
-The MTA is the largest public transit authority in North America, serving 12 counties in Downstate New York, along with two counties in southwestern Connecticut under contract to the Connecticut Department of Transportation, carrying over 11 million passengers on an average weekday systemwide, and over 850,000 vehicles on its seven toll bridges and two tunnels per weekday.
+The MTA is the largest public transit authority in North America, serving 12 counties in Downstate New York, along with two counties in southwestern Connecticut under contract with the Connecticut Department of Transportation (CTDOT), carrying over 11 million passengers on an average weekday systemwide, and over 850,000 vehicles on its seven toll bridges and two tunnels per weekday.

+The MTA maintains two law enforcement agencies, the MTA Police Department and the Triborough Bridge and Tunnel Authority Law Enforcement Division (under the Triborough Bridge and Tunnel Authority, a child agency of the MTA).

 History

 Founding

 In February 1965, New York governor Nelson Rockefeller suggested that the New York State Legislature create an authority to purchase, operate, and modernize the Long Island Rail Road (LIRR).
 The LIRR, then a subsidiary of the Pennsylvania Railroad (PRR), had been operating under bankruptcy protection since 1949.
 The proposed authority would also have the power to make contracts or arrangements with other commuter rail operators in the New York City area.
 On June 1, 1965, the legislature chartered the Metropolitan Commuter Transportation Authority (MCTA) to take over the operations of the LIRR.
 Governor Rockefeller appointed his top aide, William J. Ronan, as chairman and chief executive officer of the MCTA.
 In June 1965, the state finalized an agreement to buy the LIRR from the PRR for $65 million.
 The MCTA made a down payment of $10 million for the LIRR in December 1965, and it completed the rest of the payment the next month.

 In February 1965, Rockefeller and Connecticut governor John N. Dempsey jointly suggested that operations of the New Haven Line, the New Haven Railroad's struggling commuter rail operation, be transferred to the New York Central Railroad as part of a plan to prevent the New Haven Railroad from going bankrupt.
 If the operational merger occurred, the proposed MCTA and the existing Connecticut Transportation Authority would contract with New York Central to operate the New Haven Line to Grand Central Terminal.
 A September 1965 joint report from both agencies, recommended that the line be leased to New York Central for 99 years, with the MCTA and CTA acting as agents for both states.

-In October 1965, the MCTA found that the New Haven Line's stations and infrastructure were even more decrepit than those of the LIRR.
+In October 1965, the MCTA found that the condition of the New Haven Line's stations and infrastructure were even more decrepit than those of the LIRR.
 The New Haven Railroad's trustees initially opposed New York Central's takeover of the New Haven Line, as they felt that the $140 million offer for the New Haven Line was too low.
 After some discussion, the trustees decided to continue operating the New Haven Line until June 1967.